The True Cost of Selling a House in Canada

 Don’t underestimate the cost of selling your home.
-Listing a home on the market requires time, money, and a lot of personal energy.
+Listing a home on the market through real estate agents requires time, money, and a lot of personal energy.

 First there’s cleaning your house, completing repairs, paying for an inspection, and packing up your belongings.
 Next you’ll stage and depersonalize your home with photo-perfect furniture and décor.
-Once your home is on the MLS, you’ll be subject to a deluge of emails, text messages, and phone calls from buyers or your listing agent.
+Once your home is on the MLS, you’ll be subject to a deluge of emails, text messages, and phone calls from prospective buyers or your listing agent.
 Then you’ll take time out of your schedule for open houses, walkthroughs, and price negotiations.
-Lastly, you’ll experience the joys of moving.
+Then, you’ll pay closing fees—including real estate lawyer fees—and sales tax on your new home.
+Lastly, you’ll experience the joys of moving and managing a closing date.

 The entire process from listing to closing takes 90 days on average, but some properties sit on the market for much longer.

 Selling through a listing service may help you maximize your selling price, but the sales process requires serious time and effort.
-Most buyers have no idea how much this entire effort will cost them.
+Most buyers have no idea of the real costs involved or how long this entire process takes.
 This post adds up the numbers to show you the real cost of selling your home by listing in Canada.

-Unless you’re selling privately, you’ll pay realtors a 2 to 5 percent commission fee, split evenly between the buyer and seller agent.
+Unless you’re selling privately, you’ll pay realtors a 2 to 5 percent commission fee, typically split evenly between the buyer’s agent and seller’s agent.
 Realtors charge for their expertise in understanding value, marketing for maximum impact, and most importantly – their negotiation skills.
-A good negotiator on your side will net you thousands of dollars.
+A good negotiator on your side will net you thousands of dollars, often making the real estate agent commissions worthwhile, unless you’re in a hurry to sell.

 Once you receive an Offer to Purchase, you’ll want to hire a real estate lawyer to oversee the transaction and avoid making a mistake selling your most valuable asset.
 As a seller, your lawyer will ensure your title is in good standing, your contract is flawless, and that all of your filings are completed according to your provincial laws.

-If you’re moving into a new home, budget an additional $1,500 to $2,000 to oversee the purchase and title transfer.
+If you’re also buying a new home, budget an additional $1,500 to $2,000 to oversee the purchase, title search and title transfer.

 How Much Does It Cost To List?